rossant/website/content/2012-09-20-making-pyqt4-pyside-and-ipython-work-together.md

 Configuring IPython
 -------------------

-To enable the QT GUI event loop integration in IPython, you need to uncomment the following lines in `~/.ipython/profile_default/ipython_config.py` (this file is automatically created when you create an IPython profile):
+To enable the Qt GUI event loop integration in IPython, you need to uncomment the following lines in `~/.ipython/profile_default/ipython_config.py` (this file is automatically created when you create an IPython profile):

     c.TerminalIPythonApp.gui = 'qt'
     c.TerminalIPythonApp.pylab = 'qt'

-This allows you to open a QT window in an interactive way, and to access the QT widget instance from IPython while the window is open.
+This allows you to open a Qt window in an interactive way, and to access the Qt widget instance from IPython while the window is open.
 It solves also some slow-down issues in the IPython console when windows have been opened.
 It also works with matplotlib.

-Create a QT window with IPython
+Create a Qt window with IPython
 -------------------------------

-When QT GUI event loop integration is active, a QT application is automatically created upon IPython launch, so that:
+When Qt GUI event loop integration is active, a Qt application is automatically created upon IPython launch, so that:

-    window = MyQTWindow()
+    window = MyQtWindow()
     window.show

 just works.
-But this won't work by default in Python (e.g. with `python script.py`) since a QT application won't have been opened in the first place.
+But this won't work by default in Python (e.g. with `python script.py`) since a Qt application won't have been opened in the first place.
 By contrast, using the following code:

     app = QtGui.QApplication(sys.argv)
-    window = MyQTWindow()
+    window = MyQtWindow()
     window.show
     app.exec_()